A - E

 Sandeep Nanjappa - Senior Planner (Development)

 Sandeep Nanjappa is a Senior Development Planner in the Development Planning Branch of the Planning and Development Department.

 Dannielle Owen commenced with Ipswich City Council in October 2000 as a Strategic Planning Officer.
-For the last 4 years Dannielle has held the position of Team Coordinator (Strategic Planning) prior to the Manager of the City Design Branch.
+Dannielle had held the position of Team Coordinator (Strategic Planning) prior to the Manager of the City Design Branch.

 Dannielle believes the 'glass is always half full' and enjoys spending time at the beach and with her friends and family.

 P - T